Introduction

 OS-specific environments

 Support for Apple Silicon-specific environments is available starting from the 4.7 release of KNIME Analytics Platform.
+The conda platform name is osx-arm64.

 Lastly, a new extension needs a LICENSE.TXT that will be displayed during the installation process.